 Less than Significant Impact.
-The City of Corona Police Department (CPD) is located at 730 Public Safety Way, which is approximately one mile from the Project site.
+The City of Corona Police Department (CPD) is located at 730 Public Safety Way, which is approximately 1 mile from the Project site.
 The Police Department staff consists of 250 sworn officers and support personnel.
 Based on the January 2023 California DOF population data for the City of 157,005 persons, the City has approximately 1.59 officers per 1,000 residents.

-Development of the proposed 25 additional residential units would result in a reduction in demand for law enforcement services compared with the previous 50 mobile home park units.
-As described previously, the residential population of the Project site at full occupancy would be 80 new residents from the previous 159 mobile home park residents and based on the Police Department's staffing of 1.59 officers per thousand population, the proposed Project would not require an increase in additional police personnel.
+Development of the proposed 115 units, or 65 "net" additional units, would result in an incremental increase in demand for law enforcement services.
+However, the increase would not be significant when compared to the current demand levels.
+As described previously, the residential population of the Project site at full occupancy would be approximately 207 "net" new residents from the previous mobile home park residents and based on the Police Department's staffing of 1.59 officers per thousand population, the proposed Project would require 0.2 percent of an additional officer.

-Since the need by the Project would not require the addition of a full-time officer, the Project would not require the construction or expansion of the City's existing policing facilities.
+Since the need by the Project is less than one full-time officer, the Project would not require the construction or expansion of the City's existing policing facilities.
 Thus, substantial adverse physical impacts associated with the provision of new or expanded facilities would not occur.
 As such, impacts related to police services would be less than significant.